 Outside of Los Angeles and outside of communities already tuned into state violence, Keith Porter Jr.’s name barely registered.
 For many, he was invisible unless you were already searching the web for him.

 But when Renee Good was killed, the details of her final moments spread fast.
-Her name hit social media feeds immediately.
-People were sharing videos, statements, and outrage.

 The kind of public recognition that forces officials to respond.

 Part of the answer is how black and brown people and communities are written about and covered by decades of media coverage.
-Words matter, they inform the public on how to think of a topic.

-A Black man holding a rifle gets introduced to the public through a familiar stereotype: dangerous.
 Federal officials described the Porter shooting as a response to an “active shooter situation,” while neighbors and family said he was firing into the air, and the story stayed boxed in as a local controversy instead of a national alarm bell.

 With Renee Good, the story became national instantly and the debate centered on whether she was a threat, a protester, a bystander, or a target.
 Even when officials tried to paint her as dangerous, the public reaction exploded anyway.